sandersn/manual/Assignability.md

 target = source;
 ```

+If every source property has a matching target property, then matching
-Then matching properties recursively check that their types are
+properties recursively check that their types are assignable from
-assignable from source to target:
+source to target:

 ```ts
 var source: { a: number, b: string };